YosefLab/Cassiopeia/README.md

 4. Make sure that Emboss is properly configurd and installed; oftentimes users may see a "command not found" error when attempting to align with the `align_sequences` function we have provided.
 This is most likely due to the fact that you have not properly added the binary file to your path variable.
 For details on how to download, configure, and install the Emboss package, refer to this [tutorial](http://emboss.open-bio.org/html/adm/ch01s01.html).

-5. Install the package using the following commands:
+5. You can install the package from pip via ``python3.6 -m pip install --user cassiopeia-lineage``.
+Else, if you're installing the package from source (i.e. after cloning from github), use the following:
     * ``python3.6 setup.py build``
     * ``python3.6 setup.py build_ext --inplace``
     * ``python3.6 setup.py bdist_wheel``
     * ``python3.6 -m pip install . --user``

 To verify that it installed correctly, try using the package in a python session: ``import Cassiopeia``.
 Then, to make sure that the command-line tools work, try ``reconstruct-lineage -h`` and confirm that you get the usage details.